practo/Practo-Careers/docs/index.md

 #### Latest:

+- **\[Oct 14th, 2021 05:30 PM\]** Thank you for participating in Practo's Internship Program recruitment drive.
+Interviews are over and selections have been made.
+We will be reaching out to your college's Placement Office soon with the names of selected students.

+#### Previous:

 - **\[Oct 14th, 2021 12:30 PM\]** Shortlisting for Interview Round 2 is done and the same will be communicated to your Placement Office by 1:00 PM.
 Reach out to your placement office if you don't receive the details of your time slot and Meet link.
 Round 2 Interviews start from 2:00 PM.

-#### Previous:

 - **\[Oct 12th, 2021 07:10 PM\]** If you're seeing the "Invite Cancelled" error, there is nothing that can be done now.
 Invites were cancelled at 10 mins before the mentioned deadline to avoid cheating.